Cosmian/kms/documentation/docs/kmip_2_1/formats.md

 - `TransparentSymmetricKey` for symmetric keys
 - `Raw` for opaque objects and Secret Data

-Users requesting keys are encouraged to request them in the storage formats above to avoid conversions and match recent RFCs.
+Users requesting keys are therefore encouraged to request them in these storage formats to avoid conversions and match recent RFCs.